-By default, a VPC is a fully isolated network space that cannot interconnect with other VPC instances or the basic network through a private network.
-Peering connections enable different VPC instances to communicate with each other, and Classiclink enables VPC instances to communicate with the basic network.
+By default, a VPC is a fully isolated network space that cannot interconnect with other VPC instances or the classic network through a private network.
+Peering connections enable different VPC instances to communicate with each other, and Classiclink enables VPC instances to communicate with the classic network.

-As shown in the following figure, basic network CVMs can access cloud resources in a VPC, such as CVMs, cloud databases, private network CLBs, and cloud caches.
-However, the CVMs in the VPC can only access the basic network CVMs that are interconnected with it but not other computing resources within the basic network.
+Classic network CVMs can access cloud resources in a VPC, such as CVMs, cloud databases, private network CLBs, and cloud caches.
+However, the CVMs in the VPC can only access the classic network CVMs that are interconnected with it but not other computing resources within the classic network.

 Classiclink is available only for intra-region interconnection.

 - The private IP addresses of associated classic network CVMs will be automatically added to the local policy of the VPC's route table.
 In this way, CVMs in the VPC and CVMs in this classic network can communicate with each other, without needing to manually modify the route table policy in the current VPC.

 - After the classic network CVM is associated with the VPC, its security firewalls and network ACLs remain effective.